Learning Processes

 Learning that does not require an association between events or stimuli is called non-associative learning.

-- For example, a cat exposed to loud household noises—such as a vacuum—early in life may be less likely to develop an intense fear-anxiety of them later on.
+- For example, a cat exposed to loud household noises—such as a vacuum—early in life may be less likely to develop intense fear-anxiety of them later on.

 Associative Learning